Xtra-Computing/Cryptocurrency-Graphs-of-Graphs/README.md

 - `ethereum.zip`
 - `polygon.zip`
 - `bnb.zip`
-Each zip file includes comprehensive transaction data such as block number, sender (from), receiver (to), transaction hash, value, and timestamp.
+Each zip file provides comprehensive transactions for tokens for the respective blockchains.
+The transactions for each token are stored in a CSV file named after the token's address.
+Each transaction include block number, sender (from), receiver (to), transaction hash, value, and timestamp.

 - Example code to build the local graphs for exploration:
 ```bash